oshani-jayawardane/FlutterProjects/README.md

 1. For **Android** - settings – about phone – build number – tap tap tap – enter developer mode – go to developer options – enable usb debugging <br />

+## Hot reload
+  doesn't change the state of the app (ex: input data)

+## Hot Restart
+  changes the state of the app and restarts

 ### enabling hot reload
 we need to have a stateless widget
   1. type "stless" for short